 Shark cage diving

-Rising steeply from deep water in the mouth of Spencer Gulf, the remote, wind-swept Neptune Islands are the setting for one of the world’s greatest underwater experiences: cage diving with the great white shark.
+Rising steeply from deep water in the mouth of Spencer Gulf, the remote, wind-swept Neptune Islands are the setting for one of the world’s greatest underwater experiences: cage diving with the white shark.

-Three tour operators offer you the chance to get in the water with the sharks (in a cage of course).
+Three tour operators offer you the chance to get in the water with white sharks (in a cage of course).
 All tour operators are advanced eco-certified and will provide you with a fascinating introduction to one of the ocean’s most misunderstood creatures.

 Tours depart from Port Lincoln on the Eyre Peninsula.
 Port Lincoln is about 30 minutes by air or seven hours by car from Adelaide.
 Tours range from one day trips to multi-day expeditions.

 To ensure white shark tours are environmentally sustainable and socially responsible the South Australian White Shark Tour Licensing Policy has been developed.
 The policy (including Annexure A) sets out how the South Australian Government will work with licensed operators and other partners to ensure that tourism activities are safe, sustainable, continue to support conservation, and become a leading example of best practice in nature-based tourism.

 The South Australian Government together with tour operators and research partners have established the Neptune Islands as an international focal point for white shark research and have helped to raise awareness about white sharks and their conservation.
 The success and growth of white shark tourism illustrates the positive relationships that can be achieved between nature-based tourism and the environment.

 The Department of Environment Water and Natural Resources monitors the effects of shark cage tourism on white sharks that assists in the sustainability of white shark tourism activities.
 As part of this work, an annual report is published to provide detailed information about the arrival and departure patterns of white sharks at the Neptune Islands Group (Ron and Valerie Taylor) Marine Park.
 You can read the reports below: